RomainSepulchre/ShaderExperiments/Notes/4_CG_HLSL/3_Pragmas.md

 `#pragma shader_feature` is a pragma directive thats allows us to generate different shader variant by declaring keyword that we use in the CG/HLSL code to branch between different version of the shader.

 The keyword we declare is usually linked to property and we modify the shader depending on the state of this property.
-A good example of this is the [toggle property](../1_Properties/3_MaterialPropertyDrawer/1_Toggle.md#use-toggle-value-to-enabledisable-shader-feature).
+A good example of this is the [toggle property](../1_Properties/3_MaterialPropertyDrawer/1_Toggle.md#use-toggle-value-to-enabledisable-shader-feature) or the [keywordEnum property](../1_Properties/3_MaterialPropertyDrawer/2_KeywordEnum.md#use-the-keyword-enum-states-in-the-shader)

 ```c#
 // Declaring a keyword with the pragma